le catalogue de l'exposition : Autres Maîtres de l'Inde, coédition musée du quai Branly et Somogy, 160 p.

 en lien avec l'exposition Autres Maîtres de l'Inde, et prolongeant le cycle Grands maîtres du cinéma indien, quatre séances de cinéma proposent des films documentaires réalisés en Inde au cours de ces dernières années.

-the audio-guided tour of the exhibition is available in French and English, on site, or by downloading
+The audio-guided tour of the exhibition is available in French and English, on site, or as a download

 This introductory section illustrates the tribal situation in India during the colonial, postcolonial and contemporary periods by showcasing texts, maps and photographs.
 It allows the exhibition to distinguish itself from the tendentious stereotypes that are usually associated with "adivasi" people and communities, by highlighting their historical dimension and their contemporary status.

-Chromos, engravings and post cards representing indigenous tribes “adivasi” populations in a historical perspective.
-Post independence photographs depicts these communities being presented at the Republic Day parades and photographed with national leaders.
+Chromos, engravings and postcards represent indigenous tribes and “adivasi” populations in a historical perspective.
+Post independence photographs portray the communities with Nehru, then prime minister and thus manifest the recognition that these communities gained from the government during the Republic Day parade.
 Finally, the works of contemporary photographers Dayanita Singh and Pablo Bartholomew are exhibited.

-In a non-linear fashion, the exhibition presents eleven macrocosms each corresponding to a different set of people; each one of these populations is characterized here by its ritualistic and artistic material productions.
-Right from the garden itself, visitors are welcomed by huge sculptures, terracota works by the Ayyanars, specially ordered by the museum from Indian artisans.
+In a non-linear fashion, the exhibition presents eleven macrocosms each of which correspond to a different set of people.
+Each population is characterized by its ritualistic and artistic material productions.
+The visitors are welcomed as soon as they enter the garden by huge sculptures, terracota works by the Ayyanars, specially commissioned by the museum from Indian artisans.

 - Bhuta sculptures (Karnataka)

-The exhibition showcases wooden sculptures of Butha worship, in Karnataka (South India) – from the Crafts Museum of New Delhi -, as well as a collection of bronze masks, and other objects (armours) linked to this form of worship -belonging to private collections.
+The exhibition showcases wooden sculptures by the Bhuta worship in Karnataka (South India) – conserved by the Crafts Museum of New Delhi - as well as a collection of bronze masks and other objects (armours) linked to this form of worship, which belong to private collections.

 - Architectural bas-reliefs: the women artists of Chattisgarh

-These clay sculptures, on bamboo or wooden architectural framework, present figurines; these were part of a special order for the musée du quai Branly.
+These clay figurine sculptures, supported on a bamboo or wooden architectural, were part of a special commission for the musée du quai Branly.